 1. Fine particles Glow In The Dark powder - Europium activated Strontium Aluminate (green color is the brightest, followed by ice-blue in glow intensity).
 There are number of Internet sites selling it (unitednuclear.com, ebay.com, etc).

-Strontium Aluminate is the "good stuff" - it is VASTLY better than the old zinc sulfide pigment and after it is fully charged, it will glow for as many as 8 to 12 hours. (very brightly for the first couple of hours and of course, 8 hr. later it will be very dim but still visible in complete darkness).
-Charging time and intensity are the main factors when it comes to glow duration.
+Strontium Aluminate is the "good stuff" - it is VASTLY better than the old zinc sulfide pigment and after it is fully charged, it will glow for as many as 8 to 12 hours. (very bright for the first couple of hours and of course, 8 hr. later it will be dim but still visible in complete darkness).
 For comparison, the Zinc Sulfide GITD pigment will not be visible an hour after charge.
+Charging time, light intensity and spectrum are the main factors when it comes to glow duration.

 The energy which excited them in first place is stored in the meta-stable level and then released when the electrons make the transition to their baseline energy level.
 This energy release is in the form of photon emission (light))